avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Salary_API.md

 ### Key Components

-- **Spring boot** based web framework, which uses tomcat as a web server.
+- **Spring boot** based web framework, which uses Tomcat as a web server.
 - **ScyllaDB** is used as the primary database for storing all the salary data.
 - **Redis** as cache manager to store the cache response.
 - **Prometheus and Open-telemetry** metrics support for monitoring and observability.